 KABUL, Afghanistan (CNN)–

 Afghan broadcaster Tolo TV showed images of collapsed structures.
-Photos showed collapsed houses and buildings turned to rubble.

 The USGS issued an orange alert on the quake.
 “Significant casualties are likely and the disaster is potentially widespread.
 Past events with this alert level have required a regional or national level response,” the USGS said.